Simraungadh: Jharokhar Pokhari

 Jharokhar Pokhari, 'Deutaal Pokhari' or 'Kachorwa Pokhari' is an artificial pond spread in 52 bighas (87 acres).
 As of 2020 AD, the pond is shrunk to 22 bighas (36 acres) due to a lack of maintenance and human encroachment.

 The Jharokhar pond, which is connected to the Nepal-India border by Dasgaja, is believed to be about 800 years old and is located in Baswariya, Simraungadh.
 There is an Indian village, Jharokhar which is about two hundred meters south of the pond.
 This is one of the largest man-made spring pond of Nepal.

-Ancient city plan and fortification
+Medieval city plan and fortification

-The ancient city of Simraungadh is enclosed within an impressive system of earthen ramparts and infilled ditches.
-The fortification of the ancient city has a rectangular shape and ground plan.
+The medieval city of Simraungadh is enclosed within an impressive system of earthen ramparts and infilled ditches.
+The fortification of the medieval city has a rectangular shape and ground plan.
 The fortifications of Simraungadh are called Baahi locally and remembered as a Labyrinth.
 The fort is spread in 6 Kos and the main enclosure is about 7.5 km north–south and 4.5 km east–west.
 The eastern and western side of the fort were built over two natural embankments.
-The western side of the fort was dry in comparison to eatern side.
+The western side of the fort was dry in comparison to eastern side.
 The Labyrinth and the powerful defense system of the city was well planned to protect from the river floods, enemies and regulate agriculture from controlled flow of water from the ditches shows the ability of the Kingdom.